Central High School of Philadelphia

 My best wishes to all of you,

 This short version was originally on the front page of the CHS site and was relocated here on September 16, 2015.

 If you do not remember me here is a short introduction.

-Here is the first official portrait of me taken after my years of living in the shadows.
+(Above): Here is the first official portrait of me taken after living in the shadows for many years.
 Published in the summer of 2012 just prior to the Olympic Games in London.